Should I Become a Process Server?

 Step 1: Complete a Training Program

-All process servers are required to follow applicable state and federal laws; therefore, most aspiring servers attend training programs.
-Prospective process servers can typically find training through state associations, sheriff's offices or at college campuses.
-The programs train process servers in federal and state laws, as well as provide students with the basic principles that guide the serving process.
-Servers can learn research and surveillance techniques, serving tactics and methods of proof of serving through a training program.
-Process servers interested in freelancing their work to multiple attorneys or clients can also learn entrepreneurial skills through training.
+All process servers are required to follow applicable state and federal laws.
+Therefore, most aspiring servers attend training programs.
+You can typically find training through state associations, sheriff's offices or at college campuses.
+The programs offer training in federal and state laws, as well as provide you with the basic principles that guide the serving process.
+You can learn research and surveillance techniques, serving tactics and methods of proof of serving through a training program.
+If you are interested in freelancing your work to multiple attorneys or clients, you can also learn entrepreneurial skills through training.

-- Learn a foreign language.
+Learn a foreign language.
 Learning a foreign language is helpful because servers frequently encounter people who do not speak English.
-Process servers can learn foreign languages through private tutoring sessions, online classes, courses at community centers or through programs at community colleges.
+You can learn foreign languages through private tutoring sessions, online classes, courses at community centers or through programs at community colleges.

 Step 2: Gain Certification or Licensure

 Some states require the completion of a certification or licensure exam as part of the application process to become a server.
 In addition to completing a training program, certification or licensure may require you to submit an application, pass a background check and complete an exam.
 Other requirements may include the submission of proof of liability insurance.
 Additionally, you must be over 18 years of age and not a party to the litigation.